rauschma/markcheck/doc/manual/reference.md

   * `sequence="1/3"`
   * `include="id1, $THIS, id2"`:
     * `$THIS` refers to the current snippet.
 If you omit it, it is included at the end.
+  * `applyInner="id"`: applies an applicable line mod to the core snippet (vs. included snippets or other sequence members)
+  * `applyOuter="id"`: applies an applicable line mod once per file.
+Only the value of the “root” snippet (where line assembly started) is used.
 * Writing and referring to files:
   * `write`
   * `writeAndRun`